 The financial services industry is continually undergoing rapid technological change with frequent introductions of new technology-driven products and services.
 The effective use of technology can increase efficiency and enable financial institutions to better serve customers and to reduce costs.
 The Corporation's future success depends, in part, upon its ability to address customer needs by using technology to provide products and services that will satisfy customer demands, as well as to create additional efficiencies in the Corporation's operations.
 The Corporation may not be able to effectively implement new technology-driven products and services, be successful in marketing these products and services to its customers, or incur significant costs in implementing new technology-driven products and services.
-Further, many of our competitors have substantially greater resources to invest in technological improvements.
+Further, many of our competitors have substantially greater resources to invest in technological improvements and may do so in a more cost effective manner.
 Failure to successfully keep pace with technological change affecting the financial services industry could negatively affect the Corporation's growth, revenue, and profit.